 Psocid presence is actually the most common pest question that comes from people who have just moved into a new house.
 Although the tiny bugs can be an annoyance, they really are no more than that and eventually, the humidity in the new house will drop and these small insects will not survive.
-So, you really don't need to do anything except live in the house.
+So, you really don't need to do anything besides living in the house.

 But if they don’t die off soon enough on their own, you can reduce the humidity more quickly by opening windows, and using fans or dehumidifiers in the rooms that have the problem.
 Within about one to three weeks, the low humidity will kill the psocids and also help reduce the growth of the molds on which they survive.

 Psocid/Book Lice Control